 There is also an indoor and outdoor hot tub and pool which feels great after a long day of play outside.

-The Enzian Inn is a very popular hotel in Leavenworth and I recommend making your reservations as soon as you can in advance.
+The Enzian Inn is a very popular destination in Leavenworth and I recommend making your reservations as soon as you can in advance.

 How to Save Money on Hotels in Leavenworth